A Quantum Heat Machine from Fast Optomechanics: Engine, pump, refrigerator

 \subsection{Coefficients of performance}

 Finally, we can consider the performance of the available thermodynamic cycles.
 The relevant coefficients of performance are defined by

-where the thermodynamic limits are expressed in terms of the Carnot efficiency $\eta = 1-T_{C}/T_{H}$.
+where the thermodynamic limits are expressed in terms of the Carnot efficiency, $\eta = 1-T_{C}/T_{H}$.

 Representative calculations are provided for cross-sections through Fig.~\ref{Fig:Phase}~\textit{b}) and~\textit{d}), as shown in Fig.~\ref{Fig:Efficiency}.
 They demonstrate that (for these parameters) the peak engine efficiency is approximately $18\%$ of the Carnot limit.
-It also confirms that the maximum heat pumping efficiency ($\sim 1.13$) is achieved when the squeezing strength $\mu$ is below the value $\mu_{opt}$ which minimizes the steady-state occupancy.
+They also confirm that the maximum heat pumping efficiency ($\sim 1.13$) is achieved when the squeezing strength $\mu$ is below the value $\mu_{opt}$ that minimizes the steady-state occupancy.
 Conversely, in the case that both baths are treated using the RWA, the heat pump efficiency improves monotonically with $\mu$ (for $\mu > 1$), and does not exceed unity.
-This difference arises because the RWA does not have a refrigerating phase (nor an engine regime) as a result of the lack of asymmetry in the added noise.
+This difference arises because the RWA does not have a refrigerating regime (nor an engine regime) as a result of the lack of asymmetry in the added noise.
 These conclusions are essentially unchanged in the case that the RWA is only made on the hot bath, so long as $\n_{H} \gg \n_{C}$.